Welcome to Build UpLast updated: March 4, 2018

 An essential thing you need to understand is that you're very unlikely to be an overnight success.
 Sorry buddy, won't happen.
 Most entrepreneurs have good safety nets.
 It means two things for me: either you're going to give up and live life in "get by" mode, or you're going to strive to get opportunities and build your safety net foundation for greater successes.
 Building up your life in this fashion requires a lot of patience, but the good news is that there will be checkpoints, micro-successes, on your path.
 Along the way, you are also very likely to change your definition of success, realign your goals, and strive for something else.
 Adjusting your definition of success is a great thing — it means you've gotten more educated and aware about your field of expertise, and you've made a step towards discovering your path.

-Success and great things indeed don’t come as magic events.
+Success and great things indeed don't come as magic events.
 The process is slow, tedious, and a lot of times boring.
-I’m going to go a step ahead and even call it a lifestyle.
-Imagine we have two people A and B, who earn $50k/year and $150k/year respectively.
-If both of these people have everything taken away from them, and start from the same point, they’ll probably both go back to their respective incomes and lifestyles after some time.
+I'm going to go a step ahead and even call it a lifestyle.
+Imagine we have two people A and B, who earn 150k/year respectively.
+If both of these people have everything taken away from them, and start from the same point, they'll probably both go back to their respective incomes and lifestyles after some time.
 That is because they have skills, knowledge, and more importantly, habits, to have what they have right now.
-A $50k/year person has patterns of a $50k/year person, and $150k/year person has habits of a $150k/year person.
-(That’s why winning a lottery jackpot can hurt you.)
+A 50k/year person, and 150k/year person.
+(That's why winning a lottery jackpot can hurt you.)